BrandonHoeft/Recommender-System-R-Tutorial/RecommenderLab_Tutorial.md

 Since we're working with explicit real ratings of users, we need to acocunt for individual row bias of each user and make sure that all ratings are scaled similarly.
 The implication of not doing this could be potentially disasterous on new predicted ratings for any given user, dependent upon the different ratings bias of their k nearest neighbors.

-Here, user rating *zero mean centering* is used, where each user's vector of ratings is subtracted by its own mean to center the mean at zero.
+User rating *zero mean centering* will be used for modeling, where each user's vector of ratings is subtracted by its own mean to center the mean at zero.
 Z-scoring is an alternative method available too that additionally divides each user's rating by its standard deviation.

 ** maybe visualize the distribution of user ratings here too after normalization vs. before normalization **